-From Minsk to Moscow, the cities and towns of Eastern Europe are likely to be an exciting experience for anyone interested in great food, fascinating culture, and centuries of history.
+From Tallin to Bucharest, the cities and towns of Eastern Europe are likely to be an exciting experience for anyone interested in great food, fascinating culture, and centuries of history.
 Travelling solo can be a liberating experience – you can do exactly what you want, when you want.

 However, taking the road by yourself can sometimes be lonely, and unless you’re a seasoned traveller with friends in every corner of the world, meeting people may feel difficult.
 If you’re travelling solo in Eastern Europe, try the following tips to make new friends: